lvalencia/liaison/signaling/docs/get-started/README.md

     */
 });
 ```

+When this is called, the client will begin establishing direct P2P connections between all clients on the channel.
+This means that they can now communicate via `sendMessage` without the help of the signaling services.

 At this point in our code, we can now have as many clients jump in as we want and they will all connect to each other
 in a direct P2P mesh as they join the channel.